Rappi raises $200M as Latin American tech investment reaches new highs

 Rappi, the Colombian on-demand delivery startup, has brought in a new round of funding at a valuation north of $1 billion, as first reported by Axios and confirmed to TechCrunch by a source close to the company.
-DST Global has led the more than $200 million financing, with participation from Andreessen Horowitz and Sequoia—all of which were existing investors in the company.
+DST Global has led the more than $200 million financing, with participation from Andreessen Horowitz and Sequoia — all of which were existing investors in the company.

-Rappi kicked off its business delivering beverages and has since expanded into meals, groceries, and even tech and medicine.
+Rappi kicked off its business delivering beverages and has since expanded into meals, groceries and even tech and medicine.
 You can, for example, have a pair of AirPods delivered to you using Rappi’s app.
 The company also has a popular cash withdrawal feature that allows users to pay with credit cards and then receive cash from one of Rappi’s delivery agents.

 Rappi charges $1 per delivery.
 To help keep costs efficient, the company’s fleet of couriers use only motorcycles and bikes.